Close Modal×

 Once you’ve successfully completed your coursework, passed the final exam and received your certificate of completion, you can schedule your licensing exam through PSI Exams — the third-party test-taking provider that has contracted with the DC Real Estate Commission to administer the licensing exam.

 To schedule the exam, you can call a PSI registrar or schedule online through PSI’s DC website.
-Keep in mind there is a $69 non-refundable exam fee each time you take the test.
+Keep in mind there is a $61.50 non-refundable exam fee each time you take the test.
 The exams are taken in person at the D.C.
-PSI Test Center, which is located at 1100 4th Street SW.
-This is the only location available in Washington, D.C., for test takers.
+PSI Test Center, located at 1100 4th Street SW.
+This is the only testing location available within Washington, D.C.
+Alternatively, you may choose to take the exam at an out-of-state PSI testing site.

 Can You Take the Exam Online?